EPUB FixerKDP upload error scanner

 Manual fit

-The report can name the candidates, but a person should choose the real book identifier or language.
+The report can name the candidates or missing SMIL duration fields, but a person should supply the real metadata or read-aloud timing.

 Not this tool